-- Allow the engine oil to drain completely. - Thoroughly clean the parts and sealing surfaces.
+- Remove screw plug 3 with oil screen 4 and the O-rings. - Allow the engine oil to drain completely. - Thoroughly clean the parts and the sealing surfaces.

 - Position oil screen 4 with the O-rings on a pin wrench. - Position the pin wrench through the drill hole of the screw plug in the opposite section of the engine case. - Push the oil screen all the way into the engine case.